cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 ### Bind

 In the bind part there is a *mov bl, 0x2*.
-As EBX is already set to 0x1, lets see if inc is shorted:
+As EBX is already set to 0x1, let's see if inc is shorted:

 ```
 8048060:	b3 02                	mov    bl,0x2